List of returning characters in Kaizoku Sentai Gokaiger: Riki Honoo

 Riki Honoo (炎 力, Honō Riki) was the captain of a high school baseball team who was empowered by a combination of magic and science, became Red Turbo (レッドターボ, Reddo Tābo), and led the Turborangers in fighting the Bōma Hundred Tribes.

-During the events of the film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, Honoo takes part in the Legend War before sacrificing his powers to destroy the Zangyack Empire's first invasion fleet.
+During the events of the film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, Riki takes part in the Legend War before sacrificing his powers to destroy the Zangyack Empire's first invasion fleet.
 In the present, he gives the Gokaigers his blessing and access to his team's Great Power.

 Riki Honoo is portrayed by Kenta Sato (佐藤 健太, Satō Kenta), who reprises his role from Kousoku Sentai Turboranger.

 Nozomu Amachi

 Nozomu Amachi (天知 望, Amachi Nozomu) is an elementary school student who befriends the Goseigers and offers them sanctuary at his and his father's home, the Amachi Institute.

 During the events of the film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, Nozomu witnesses the Goseigers and Gokaigers' battle against the Black Cross Colossus and rallies Tokyo's frightened citizens into believing in the Super Sentai's power.

 Nozomu Amachi is portrayed by Sakuya Nakamura (中村 咲哉, Nakamura Sakuya), who reprises his role from Tensou Sentai Goseiger.